wachaon/wes/docs/README.en.md

 `@wachaon/edge` registers an event for the *URL* and adds data to `res.exports` .
 The *URL* to be registered can be either `String` `RegExp` , and flexible settings can be made.

-By making it event-driven, it is possible to easily switch to manual operation by not setting the *URL* for processes that are difficult to handle with autopilot.
+By making it event-driven, it is possible to easily switch to manual operation by not setting an event for processing that is difficult to handle with autopilot.

 If you want to stop the script, run `navi.emit('terminate', res)` or manually terminate *Edge* .